h15200/notes/dataStructures.md

 }
 ```

-- MEMORIZE how to merge a list into another list.
+- MEMORIZE how to merge a list into another list in zig zag order.
 Alternate the references.
 It's ok if `second` is way shorter than `first` as the last item will have all next references

 ```
 first = someList    [1,3,4]  1     3    4